rwincewicz/php_listeners/README.md

 3. Copy the config.xml.sample to config.xml and update it to reflect your environment.

-4. Start the listener by running "php listener.php"
+4. Start the listener by running "php listener.php".

+5. Ensure the firewall rules allow access from the Fedora server.

+ - REST interface setup

+1. Install apache.

+2. Copy the listener_rest.conf file to the apache config directory and change the details to suit your environment.

+3. Ensure firewall rules allow access to the REST interface port.

+4. Restart apache.